hieptl/netflix-clone/README.md

 <img src="./md-images/learning-react-by-building-netflix.png" alt="learn-react-by-building-netflix"/>

 > Click :star: if you like the project.
 Pull Request are highly appreciated :heart:
->
-> You can check the advance folder for more React advance concepts.

 I'm Hiep.
 I work as a full-time software engineer.
 Most of my open-source projects are focused on one thing - to help people learn 📚.

-The repository helps you learn React by buiding Netflix.
+The repository helps you learn React by building Netflix.
 It means that you are learning React.js by building a real-life project.
-I will explain concepts in detail.
-This post is the first part in my series and it is suitable for beginners.
+I will explain the concepts in detail.

 My post is about __Learn React By Building Netflix__ on Dev.to: https://dev.to/hieptl/learn-react-by-building-netflix-1127

-> If you feel the repository is useful, please help me share the post and give me a.
-It will make me feel motivation to work even harder.
-I will try to make many open sources and share to the community.
+> If you feel the repository is useful, please help me share the post and give me a :star: It will make me feel the motivation to work even harder.
+I will try to make many open sources and share them with the community.
 >

 ## __Preface__